HAMLOCK: HArdware-Model LOgically Combined attacK

-The solution above is conceptually similar to the analytical formulation used in the DFBA attack for changes in the first layer~\cite{cao2024data}.
-However, our generic formulation in Eq. \eqref{eq:single_nn-max} also allows modifying the weights while fixing the trigger patterns.
-When we optimize the weight $\bar{\bw}$, we scale its magnitude by a factor $s$ to construct the modified weight $\boldsymbol{w}^*$ as:

-where $s>0$ is a tunable scalar selected by the attacker to balance between attack strength and stealth, as overly large values of $s$ may increase the risk of detection simply based on the distribution of weight magnitudes.

-Importantly, maximizing the activation on backdoor samples (i.e., over $\boldsymbol{\delta}$ or $\bar{\bm{w}}$) alone is not sufficient.
-We must also ensure that activations on clean inputs remain below a chosen threshold $\tau$, enabling a clear separation between the two activations.
-Let $a^* = \bar{\boldsymbol{w}}^\top \boldsymbol{\delta} + b$ denote the activation on the optimized backdoor sample, with $b$ being an adjustable bias term.
-To ensure separation, we enforce the constraint:

-where $\tau$ is a threshold chosen such that clean inputs fall below it (e.g., $\tau \approx 0$).
-By appropriately tuning the bias $b$ and scale $s$ (for weight optimization in \eqref{eq:w-opt}), our method creates a clear activation separation around a threshold $\tau$, such that $a(\boldsymbol{x}^*)$ is above $\tau$ for backdoored inputs while $a(\boldsymbol{x})$ is below it for clean inputs.
+\author{ {\rm Sanskar Amgain\textsuperscript{1*}}, {\rm Daniel Lobo\textsuperscript{2*}}, {\rm Atri Chatterjee\textsuperscript{2*}}, {\rm Swarup Bhunia\textsuperscript{2}}, {\rm Fnu Suya\textsuperscript{1}}\ where $\tau$ is a threshold chosen such that clean inputs fall below it (e.g., $\tau \approx 0$).
+By appropriately tuning the bias $b$ and scale $s$, our method creates a clear activation separation around a threshold $\tau$, such that $a(\boldsymbol{x}^*)$ is above $\tau$ for backdoored inputs while $a(\boldsymbol{x})$ is below it for clean inputs.
 Our parameter tuning allows $\tau$ to be either zero or a flexible non-zero value (see \Cref{fig:nonzero-threshold} in Appendix), which also helps to trivially evade pruning defenses \cite{liu2018fine}.
 The potential false detection arises if a clean input $\boldsymbol{x}$ contains a region $\boldsymbol{m} \cdot \boldsymbol{x}$ that is very similar to the trigger pattern $\boldsymbol{\delta}$.
 However, by carefully choosing or designing $\boldsymbol{\delta}$ to be visually or semantically distinct from natural images, such false positives are unlikely in practice.
+We use $s=1$ for all settings in our experiments.

+\shortsection{Distinction from prior work} The solution in Eq.~\eqref{eq:opt-delta} is conceptually similar to the analytical formulation used in the DFBA attack for changes in the \emph{first} layer~\cite{cao2024data}.
+However, our key distinctions from DFBA are: 1) our attack is based on general root formulation in Eq.~\eqref{eq:single_nn-max}, which allows for both the weight and trigger optimization, while DFBA is less general and only considers trigger optimization.
+Second, our attack only modifies a single neuron for minimal footprint, while DFBA modifies neurons in all layers, making them ineffective against state-of-the-art defenses (\Cref{sec:evade_defense}).
+Third, our activation separation threshold $\tau$ can be set to a flexible non-zero value, while DFBA requires a threshold at or near zero.